iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 place numbers until you reach a terminal state where there are no available actions.

-One can argue that since a state encapsulates all you must know about your system in order to choose an action, no matter if the previous history nor time step.
+One can argue that a state encapsulates all you must know about your system in order to choose an action, no matter the previous history nor time step.
-Indeed, if those things affect your choice, then we can without loss of generality model our problem as a larger system where the state also carries those information.
+Indeed, if those things affect your choice, then you can without loss of generality model the problem as a larger system where the state also carries this information.
 Thus controlling a dynamic system amounts to a function $\pi : (s : \States) \to \Actions(s)$ which chooses a valid action for each state.
 In the literature this called a _policy_, in analogy to a government taking actions to run its state.

-Unfortunately life is not known for its free lunchs and in most systems, whenever we take action $a$ at state $s$, there is a certain cost $c(s, a)$ to pay.
+Unfortunately life is not known for its free lunches and in most systems, whenever we take action $a$ at state $s$, there is a certain cost $c(s, a)$ to pay.
 Depending on the context this can be, for example,